Parbhat/Python-Pedia/applications/app-markdowns/web-development.md

 Python in the Browser
 ---------------------

-*Tools that enable running Python client-side: why should the server have all the good languages...*
+*Tools that enable running Python client-side: Why should the server have all the good languages...*

 * [Transcrypt](http://www.transcrypt.org/) - Python 3.6 to JavaScript compiler, code size and speed comparable to JavaScript, source level debugging, optional static typechecking, linting and minification, direct use of any JavaScript library.